siajiza/How-to-Change-Python-Variable-Values/README.md

 # How to Change Python Variable Values

+<h2>Set up a calculator for the tickets plus tips.</h2>

-1º Calculate the tip of the total meal
+1º Calculate the tip of the total meal<br>
-2º Add the tip to the total meal
+2º Add the tip to the total ticket of the meal <br>
-3º Make a receipt where must be write at the end an especial sentence
+3º Make a receipt where must appear at the end an especially gratefully sentence and go on of the total amount price<br>

     meal_completed = True